Getting Credit Cards after Bankruptcy

 Another easy-to-get secured credit card is the Platinum Secured MasterCard offered by First Tech Federal Credit Union.
 I used to recommend this as the best secured card for the recently bankrupt, but I no longer do.

 My reasons for downgrading my recommendation are, firstly, that they raised the interest rate to what I believe is a somewhat high rate for a secured card (16.25% APR as of this revision); and secondly, that their secured never "graduates" to an unsecured card.
 You can always apply for a new, unsecured card; but First Tech's requirements for unsecured cards are very, very tough.
 It's highly doubtful that you'll be approved for an unsecured First Tech credit card with a bankruptcy on your record, even if your FICO is over 700.
-Ask me how I know.
+Don't ask me how I know.

 Nonetheless, I still recommend First Tech as an option to consider to obtain a quick and relatively-painless post bankruptcy secured card.
 I just no longer think they're the best option.
 First Tech secured cards are reported as secured.